mosull20/dark-side-ms3/TESTING.md

 ![JS Warning](static/images/testing-images/jshint-warnings.png)

 * Five of these warnings were to do with semi-colons - I amended this in my file.
-I found a solution in Slack to eliminate the other warnings whcih was to click on the 'configure' button in JSHint and check 'New Javascript features (ES6)'.
+I found a solution in Slack to eliminate the other warnings which was to click on the 'configure' button in JSHint and check 'New Javascript features (ES6)'.
 I also found on Slack checking the 'jquery' button under configure would ensure the checker will recognise JQuery and so no longer describe '$' as an undefined variable.
 I ran the code through once more after these adjustments and it passed with no errors or warnings.

 ![JS Warning](static/images/testing-images/jshint-nowarnings.png)